Dahua vs Lorex CCTV Cameras: Which Security System Should You Choose?

 Dahua: High-Tech & Robust

 Dahua is a powerhouse in the industry, offering advanced AI features, excellent image quality, and durable hardware that stands up to tough conditions.
-Here’s a quick rundown of Dahua’s strengths and potential drawbacks:

-• Cons: Higher upfront cost, requires professional installation and may have limited customer support locally in Perth.
+• Cons: Higher upfront cost, requires professional installation, and may have limited customer support locally in Perth.

 Dahua is best suited for larger commercial installations, multi-site monitoring, or outdoor setups where high performance and rugged build quality are necessary.
+If you’re looking for a long-term investment that can handle complex needs, Dahua is a strong choice.

 Lorex: Affordable & Easy-to-Use